cvxopt/cvxopt/doc/source/solvers.rst

 **Specifying constraints via Python functions**
-    In the default use of :func:`cp <cvxopt.solvers.cp>`, the arguments ``G`` and ``A`` are the
+    In the default use of :func:`cp <kvxopt.solvers.cp>`, the arguments ``G`` and ``A`` are the
     coefficient matrices in the constraints of :eq:`e-cp-kkt`.
 It is also possible to specify these matrices by providing Python functions that